BigAussie/BigAussie-Simba-Scripts/README.md

 ## 💎 Premium & Custom Scripts

 Looking for an edge or a highly specific feature?
-I offer private premium scripts and fully customized automation solutions tailored to your exact requirements.
+I offer private premium scripts and fully customized scripts tailored to your exact requirements.

 ### Why Choose Premium Scripts?
 * **Unrestricted Ownership:** All premium scripts are **open-source**.
 Once you buy a script, you own the code forever—no obfuscation.